Super-Billy/Chord-Classification/README.md

 To **reproduce or run** our project, you **must manually download** the **POP909 dataset**, including **all `.wav` audio files**, and perform **local feature extraction**.

+🧪 If you have any problems on running our code, please contact benlu.wang@yale.edu for help!

 ---

 ### 🔗 Download Links